< return to ' CURRENT INSTALLATIONS' <

 11-5-08

 During May and June the making of the five 'blinds' filled my London studio.
-The 4 blinds across the building's main facade #1, #2, #3, #4 were made in reverse order from right to left from right to left.
-The single blind #5 on the side facade was left to last.
-Blinds #1 and #5 are spacial - wider than the other three they would require two fabric strips to be joined and would benifit from experience.
+The 4 blinds across the building's main facade 1, 2, 3, 4 were made in reverse order from right to left.
+The single blind 5 on the side facade was left to last.
+Blinds 1 and 5 are spacial - both wider than the other three - blind 1 would require two PVC strips to be joined, and blind 5 would need three.

 25-5-08